damasosanchezarenas/SebServer_go/README.md

 2. We check that the login was successful.

-For testing we use Postman.
+For testing we can use Postman or our Localhost:3000.

-I show some examples of connectivity.
+I show some examples of connectivity with Postman.

 ![Imagen de evidencia1 Postman](images/postmanHW.png)